MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 ---
-title: "JS + VSCode + Serverless + MongoDB: Store data in CosmosDB"
+title: "JS + VSCode + Serverless + MongoDB: Store data in Cosmos DB"
 description: "Tutorial: Create Azure Function in Visual Studio Code to store MongoDB data with Mongoose API.
 Deploy the application to the Azure cloud for hosting with a public HTTP endpoint." ms.topic: how-to ms.date: 09/02/2022